uinnn/MenuLib/README.md

 You must change the path to where the .jar file is, this in the IDE <br>
 Well, you must know how to do this.

 ---

-#### MenuLib is a library created for Spigot 1.8x to facilitate the creation of inventories. <br>

----

-##### This library is free to use, without any license, you don't need to leave the credits. <br>

----

-#### Quick information about the library:
-- Very customizable, you can easily extend the library.
-- Easy handling of items that have functionality.
-- Easy creation of listeners for menu opening and closing events.
-- Properties, acting as a menu metadata.

----